greg-raven/Uncommon-Sense/_posts/2009-10-30-how-to-know-your-society-is-doomed.md

 ---
-title: 'How to know your society is doomed'
+title: "How to know your society is doomed"
 layout: post
 categories:
 - money